Raoshwill99/mmt/README.md

 - `process-transaction`: Main function to handle incoming transactions
 - `is-supported-wallet`: Check if a wallet is exempt from memo requirements
 - `has-valid-memo`: Validate the memo of a transaction
+- `initiate-refund`: Start the refund process for an invalid transaction
+- `complete-refund`: Finalize a pending refund
+- `get-pending-refund`: Retrieve details of a pending refund
+- `get-event`: Get details of a logged event

+### Events

+The contract emits the following events:
+- `TRANSACTION_PROCESSED`: When a valid transaction is processed
-- `refund-transaction`: Initiate a refund for an invalid transaction (placeholder)
+- `REFUND_INITIATED`: When a refund is initiated for an invalid transaction
+- `REFUND_COMPLETED`: When a refund is successfully completed

 ## Future Developments

-1. Implement full refund mechanism
-2. Add event emission for important contract actions
-3. Enhance security measures
-4. Implement governance features for parameter updates
+1. Implement governance features for parameter updates
+2. Enhance security measures
+3. Implement a time lock for refunds to prevent potential abuse
+4. Add more detailed transaction metadata
 5. Integrate with front-end applications for easy user interaction

 ## Contributing